-1.3.1 "Water Undertakers"
+1.3.1 "Appointees"

 Thames Water is the appointed water undertaker covering London and the Thames Valley.
 It is responsible for the public water supply network in this area.
-Chapter 2A WIA91 places duties and obligations on water undertakers subject to certain conditions.
+Chapter 2A WIA91 places duties and obligations on appointee subject to certain conditions.
 Thames Water is obliged to provide the following services subject to the conditions detailed below.